HappyFrowl/documentation/SystemAdministration.md

     * Once the actual file system is mounted, the OS continues to load from the real file system
     * Initfs (initial file system) is the successor of initrd
 * `/etc/default/grub`
-  * this file must be saved to the boot folder.
+  * this file must be saved to the boot folder /boot/grub2.
 To do so:
     * In RHEL: `sudo grub2-mkconfig -o /boot/grub2/grub.cfg`
     * In Ubuntu: `sudo update-grub2`
   * `/etc/grub.d/`